 So you've written your book, or perhaps you have a book concept that you think is unique.
 The only problem is, how do you get that idea and turn it into an actual volume on a bookshop shelf?

 You enjoy the writing, you know your subject but you don't have the time or the inclination to learn the publishing business to ensure that you get the results that you want.

-At Matador we've been helping people get their books into print for over 10 years, and it can be cheaper than you think, with prices starting from only £400.
-We also offer a personal service -- we allocate a named contact at Matador to each of our authors, so there's no being passed from department to department.
+At Matador we've been helping people get their books into print for over 15 years, and it can be cheaper than you think, with prices starting from only £400.
+We also offer a personal service - we allocate a named production, marketing and ebook contact at Matador to each of our authors.

 So, turn to Matador, and we'll turn your manuscript into a book...